 On your way down (or up) the mountain, make sure to stop by Bunsenbrewer in Sandy, near one of our best photo ops at Jonsrud Viewpoint overlooking the Oregon Trail.
 This brewery, founded by a biochemist, packs its own adventure with a sound stage, pinball machines and retro video games.
 And also in Sandy, don’t miss Boring Brewing where the beer is nothing to yawn at.

 Fearless Brewing in Estacada also believes in the power of H2O.
 Brewer Ken Johnson will tell you over a pint of Scottish Ale that they’re located in Estacada to be close to the “magical waters of the Clackamas River,” the closest whitewater to Portland.

 If class III and IV rapids aren’t quite your speed, meet Clackamas River Outfitters on the lower Clackamas River for a scenic twilight paddle.
 Toast the moment with a brew at Bent Shovel, a barn-house brewery hidden in the trees just one mile from Barton Park along the river.

 Test the waters in Oregon City, home to excellent fishing, the 2nd largest waterfall by volume in the U.S. after Niagara (and you can totally flatwater paddle near it) and the official end of the Oregon Trail.
-Raise a glass to perfect partnerships at brewery incubator Oregon City United Brewers, home of Feckin Brewery (Pacific Northwest brews with an Irish twist) or grab a beer and a bite at Shattered Oak, which houses its own food cart.
+Try your hand at axe throwing at Feckin Brewery (Pacific Northwest brews with an Irish twist) or grab a beer and a bite at Shattered Oak, which houses its own food cart.
 Sample Oregon City Brewing’s own craft beers and Oregon guest brews from their 44 taps.
 Sample craft ciders from across Oregon (including their own!) at 12 Bridge Ciderworks.
 Taste history at Coin Toss Brewing with a pint from their Heritage Beer Series.
 And experience true farm to flask spirits at Trail Distilling, where they harvest some ingredients from their own fields and regularly collaborate with close friends Portland Cider.